Utah declares pornography a public health hazard

 Herbert also signed a bill requiring technicians who find child pornography while working on someone's computer to report it, making it a misdemeanor for them to fail to do so.

-The Free Speech Coalition, an industry association representing adult entertainment producers, called the public health hazard designation an "old-fashioned morals bill" that was not grounded in science.
+"Pornography is more dangerous than secondhand smoke," Brown said.
+"If we can go against second-hand smoke and make such a difference, we can go against the pornography industry."

-"We should live in a society where sexuality is spoken about openly, and discussed in nuanced and educated ways, not stigmatized," Free Speech Coalition spokesman Mike Stable said.
+The Free Speech Coalition, an industry association representing adult entertainment producers, did not immediately respond to a request for comment on the Utah measures.

 Elder Jeffrey Holland of the Quorum of the Twelve Apostles, one of the Mormon Church's governing bodies, last month delivered the keynote address to the anti-pornography coalition's annual meeting, calling pornography a plague that tears the moral fabric of society.